drorspei/mergething/README.md

 Install using `pip install mergething`

-## ipython
+## ipython/jupyter

-Currently supports merging ipython history files.
+Currently supports merging ipython/jupyter history files.

+mergething will give each ipython/jupyter session it's own history file, so in contrast to vanilla ipython, you can run multiple ipython sessions at the same time without worrying about corruption.
+You can even use mergething on a single machine in order to get this benefit.

+When a session is closed, its history file is marked "completed", and once it is incorporated into a new session, it will be deleted (only ever by the same device).

-# IPython History Sync
+# IPython/jupyter History Sync

 ## 1. Configure Syncthing